Life-Threatening Heart Attack Leaves Teacher With $108,951 Bill

 "I am stuck in the middle of this convoluted, flawed system," he said.
 "I've never owed a large amount like this or had credit card debt.
 What does it mean if this goes on my credit report?"

-The Takeaway: Faced with a surprise bill or a balance-billing situation, don't rush to pay any medical bills you receive.
+The takeaway: Faced with a surprise bill or a balance-billing situation, don't rush to pay any medical bills you receive.
 First, let the insurance process play out completely so you're sure what the health plan is paying the hospital and doctors — and what you ultimately might be responsible for, in terms of coinsurance or copayments.

 Ask for an itemized bill.
 Review the charges carefully and talk to your insurer, your employer and the hospital if the prices seem out of line.
 Arm yourself with estimates you can find online of the average prices charged in your area as you negotiate with all the players.